-Moreover, the positive coefficient on market distance captures the value of air travel.
-The results also confirm that consumers dislike connecting flights, as they increase both the number of stops and the total distance traveled; the positive coefficient on extra distance squared indicates that this marginal disutility decreases with distance.
-Finally, consumers also tend to avoid flights that were more frequently delayed in the previous quarter, although the effect is rather small.
+the total distance traveled; the positive coefficient on extra distance squared indicates that this marginal disutility decreases with distance.
+Finally, consumers also dislike flights that were more frequently delayed in the previous quarter, although the effect is quite small.

 The supply side of Table 3 shows that a \$1 increase in fuel costs per available seat translates, on average, to a \$0.69 increase in implied costs.
 It is worth mentioning that $\rho$ is not itself a cost pass-through parameter but, instead, a parameter that flexibly captures how marginal costs used for pricing vary with observed fuel costs.
 In equilibrium, the realized cost pass-through also depends on each market's demand and structure.
-Other cost parameters indicate an expected pattern: the costs per block hour and passenger among legacy carriers are generally greater than those among low-cost carriers.
+Other cost parameters indicate an expected pattern: the costs per block hour and per passenger are generally greater among legacy carriers than in lowcost carriers.

 Model validation.
-To assess the validity of the model, I compare predicted outcomes with out-of-sample values reported by airlines in the Form 41 Financial database.
+To assess the validity of the model, I compare predicted outcomes with outof-sample values reported by airlines in the Form 41 Financial database.
 This database contains quarterly aggregate indicators reported by airlines, including revenue and operating costs by available seat mile (ASM).
 These data are not used to estimate structural parameters, so they are good candidates for performing a sanity check on the model.
 In particular, I evaluate the model's ability to generate reported patterns in average revenues, costs, and markups per ASM by airline.
 These metrics are widely used for performance evaluation in the aviation sector and capture the focal point of the model's application: markups.

 Table 4 shows how model outcomes compare with reported financials.
 The last row shows that predictions for revenue, cost, and markups reasonably approximate the values reported by airlines.
 For individual airlines, however, the quality of the predictions varies.
 Differences in predicted versus reported revenues have two main explanations.
 The first reason is related to selection: the data set used for prediction skews towards larger and more competitive markets and, thus, may not accurately represent the average revenue in the whole network.
-The second reason is that the model does not capture product unbundling, so predicted revenue comes from ticket
+The second reason is that the model does not capture product unbundling, so predicted revenue comes from ticket sales only.
+In practice, baggage, reservation, and cancellation fees make up a small fraction of airline revenues; however, for low-cost carriers (LCCs), these sources of revenue can represent a large share of total operating revenues (Belobaba et al., 2015; Brueckner et al., 2015).
+As a consequence, the model has limited ability to reproduce some business practices of LCCs and is less accurate in predicting their revenues.